flytegg/twilight/README.md

 listener.unregister()
 ```

-### Making your own events with Twilight
+### Custom Events
-Instead of having to extend the org.bukkit.event.Event yourself, you can extend TwilightEvent!
+Instead of having to extend the org.bukkit.event.Event and adding all the extra boilerplate yourself, you can simply extend `TwilightEvent`!

 Here's an example:
 ```kt